Robopoly/Stand-alone-ISP-Programmer-for-Arduino/README.md

       {0x3F, 0xFF, 0xD8, 0xCB}, // memory protection, low, high and extended fuses when programming
       {0x2F, 0xFF, 0xD8, 0xCB}, // memory protection, low, high and extended fuses when complete
       128,                      // page size on an atmega32u4 is 128 words (see datasheet)
-      prisminohex               // pointer to the actual image };
+      prisminoimg               // pointer to the actual image };

 The important information one has to know are: the micro-controller signature bytes and page size (found in the respective datasheet) and all the fuse bits that can conveniently be calculated with the help of [this calculator][fusecalc].